-Sideboard by Ib Kofod-Larsen for Faarup Möbelfabrik - 1966
+Ib Kofod-Larsen Sideboard for Faarup Möbelfabrik - 1966

-Sideboard model FA-66, designed by Ib Kofod-Larsen for Faarup Møbelfabrik in Denmark in the 1960s.
-This storage unit, made of solid wood, features four drawers on the upper part and four doors on the lower part.
+Ib Kofod-Larsen FA-66 sideboard for Faarup Møbelfabrik, made in Denmark in the 1960s.
+Storage unit made of solid wood, featuring four drawers on the upper part and four doors on the lower part.
 The door of the left storage compartment opens up to five drawers on the inside.
 It’s a very functional and elegant piece with plenty of storage capacity.
 In great original condition.

 Rest of worldPrice upon request